Neeraja-Rajan/FILE-BASED-RECORD-SYSTEM/README.md

 # FILE BASED RECORD SYSTEM
->It is created using Python Tkinder
+It is created using Python Tkinder.
->This software is a small concept of how we had store our records in file like txt, word rather than database.
+This software is a small concept of how we had store our records in file like txt, word rather than database.

 # Features of this project :
 Login in the system and once you Login get access of the all functions of the software  such as :